 In response to the Title II - Higher Education Act, Section 207, Accountability for Programs that Prepare Teachers, the University of Michigan-Flint provides the following Institutional Report Card on the Quality of the Teacher Preparation Program.

 The pass rate on the State of Michigan’s Teacher Certification assessments for students who are recommended for teacher certification upon completion of a teacher education program at the University of Michigan-Flint is 100% for all certification programs.
 This pass rate is equal to or exceeds the pass rate for all other Michigan colleges and universities that prepare teachers.

-There are 489 students enrolled in the teacher preparation program.
+There are 1183 students enrolled in the teacher preparation program.
 Students are required to complete a minimum of fourteen (14) weeks of supervised student teaching as part of the culminating program requirement.
-The total number of hours required is four hundred and ninety (490).
-The faculty-student ratio in the supervised student teacher experience is 1-10 (one full-time faculty member is responsible for supervising a maximum of 10 student teachers in supervised practice teaching).
+The total number of hours required is 490.
+The faculty-student ratio in the supervised student teacher experience is 1-18 (one full-time faculty member is responsible for supervising a maximum of eighteen student teachers in supervised practice teaching).

-The teacher education program at the University of Michigan-Flint is accredited by the Council for Accreditation of Teacher Preparation (CAEP), 2010 Massachusetts Ave.
-NW Suite 500, Washington, D.C.
-20036.
-Telephone: (202) 223-0077 offer programs in elementary education, early childhood education, selected secondary education programs, and selected programs that prepare teachers for teaching in all grades.
+The teacher education program at the University of Michigan-Flint is approved by the Michigan Department of Education to offer programs in elementary education, early childhood education, selected secondary education programs, and selected programs that prepare teachers for teaching in all grades.